 7- Convento de San Marcos

 During Spain’s darkest periods, the monastery turned the whole building into cells and offices for jailers.
-A great number of people were imprisoned in the dungeons of San Marcos.
+A significant number of people were imprisoned in the dungeons of San Marcos.
 It also witnessed many murders during the periods of repression.

 8- The Basilica of Saint Isidoro (Basílica de San Isidoro)